 - A mailing list you joined may keep public archives on the web.

 These archives often include the full mail header of each message, including your email address – ripe for harvesting by spammers.

 - A contact of yours forwarded an email you sent without removing your email address.

 This happens when something goes viral – your friend hits forward and does not remove the email headers.
 That email will be unintentionally forwarded to people who scan it for addresses to use and SPAM.

 - Unreputable companies sell or rent a list of email addresses they’ve collected when people have purchased from them.

-- Maybe the spammer intervened and your address when you sent an email.
+- Maybe the spammer intervened when you sent an email.

 - Or; they simply guessed the email address.
-Yes, they just took a shot in the dark!
-This is a really common way of getting addresses.
+Yes, they just took a shot in the dark.
+This is a really common way to capture email addresses.
 Spammers often simply try sending email to every name at every ISP.
-This is why you should never reply to spam, no matter how angry you are.
+This is one reason you should never reply to spam, no matter how angry you are.
 All it does is confirm that there is someone using the address.

 What can you do about spam?

 It is not advised to reply or unsubscribe to spam messages.